 Foreign Language and Area Studies (FLAS) Academic Year and Summer fellowships are awarded annually in Arabic, Hebrew, Persian and Turkish to undergraduate and graduate students at the University of Arizona in any program/department who are pursuing Middle Eastern language and area studies.
 Funding is provided by the U.S. Department of Education, and awards are made through the Center for Middle Eastern Studies (CMES).

 The Center for Latin American Studies (CLAS) offers both Summer and Academic Year FLAS Fellowships to support the study of Portuguese and indigenous languages of Latin America.
 For more information or to pick up an applications, stop by the Center for Latin American Studies, Harvill Building, Room 343, or contact FLAS coordinator Colin Deeds.

 The UA Graduate College provides information about funding for international students studying in the United States.

 The American Association of University Women offers International Fellowships ($18,000–$30,000) for women pursuing full-time graduate or postdoctoral study in the United States who are not U.S. citizens or permanent residents.

 For more information on application and administrative questions:

 For advising and curriculum questions:

-Full Professor and Director of Graduate Studies
+Professor of Practice, Director of Graduate Studies